shiroyasha/personal-site/source/posts/2014-04-14-from-javascipt-to-ruby-part-1.html.md

 But as I transferred to a different company where the primary language is Ruby, I have started to adopt this strange little beast of a language.
 This is a tale of my quest to learn Ruby filled with moments of joy and frustration, and some interesting insights about the difference in the culture between the two.

-# I really miss my functions
+# Blocks are not anonymous functions
 The first thing I noticed is that people don't really like functions all that much as they like them in JavaScript.

-### Blocks are not anonymous functions
 Conversely they do like these things called blocks, an anonymous function like thing with a little more power then you would expect.
 And when I say a little more power I mean they can manipulate the scope they are inside of, for example:

 ``` javascript